LightJason/lightjason.github.io/content/knowledgebase/finitestatemachine.md

 * The second block ```[0-9]+``` defines _all elements between 0 and 9_ and the ```+```-operator sets the number of elements $\geq 1$
 * The third block ```(x|X){2,}``` defines similar to the first both letter cases and the ```{2,}``` defines the number of elements with $\geq 2$

 Based on this definition it is possible to define a state machine, which can check if  the string matchs the given structure.
+On the runtime the string is read character by character and based on the state machine a transition will be found, which matchs the character.